Geogboe/packer-plugin-hyperv/README.md

 The `Hyperv` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
 For the full list of available features for this plugin see [docs](docs).

+## Feature changes in this fork

+- Added a new `hyperv-null` builder that connects to an existing Hyper-V VM and only runs provisioners.
+This is useful for iterating on communicator and provisioner logic without cloning or exporting new guests.
+- Introduced a new `powershell-direct` communicator that allows Packer to communicate with Hyper-V VMs using PowerShell Direct.
+This enables running commands and scripts inside the VM without requiring network connectivity, simplifying the provisioning process for Windows-based VMs.
+- Add ability to create fixed disks on gen 2 vms

+## Future Roadmap Items

+- Allow connecting and building on remote hyper-v hosts

 ## Installation

 ### Using pre-built releases